supersalgal/Quotebase/README.md

 # Quotebase

-A quote generator that anyone can contribute to.
+A simple quote generator that anyone can contribute to.